 Today, Anadarko shares slipped 0.1 percent to $66.49.

 The company is still trying to determine how much gas is locked in its trio of offshore Mozambique discoveries known as Prosperidade, Golfinho and Atum.

 “These are big fields that just keep getting bigger” as drilling proceeds, Ernest Leyendecker, the company’s exploration chief, told analysts at a Johnson Rice & Co. conference in New Orleans on Oct.
 2.

 Anadarko’s other attractive qualities include a stake in the Jubilee oilfield on the other side of the African continent, in the waters off Ghana, and exploratory prospects off the coasts of Sierra Leone and Ivory Coast.
-Exxon has been interested in Jubilee since at least 2009, when it made an unsuccessful $4 billion bid for some assets of Kosmos Energy Ltd. (KOS), which discovered the field and is now developing the project in partnership with Anadarko.
+Exxon has been interested in Jubilee since at least 2009, when it made an unsuccessful $4 billion bid for some assets of Kosmos Energy Ltd. (KOS:US), which discovered the field and is now developing the project in partnership with Anadarko.

 EOG might also satisfy Exxon’s needs, according to Cameron Horwitz, head of exploration and production research at U.S. Capital Advisors in Houston.

 It has “one of the most coveted asset bases” among U.S. onshore exploration companies, Horwitz said.
 The company’s “prime asset” is an almost 650,000-acre tract in Texas’s Eagle Ford Shale formation, where wells are yielding crude and so- called gas liquids such as propane, which command higher prices than gas alone, he said.